ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 ## 14 July: Concatenating data, identifying relevant sensors for snow extent

+### Problems
-**Q: 2020 sensors 2 and 4 were snag sensors placed at different heights than any other year (163 and 190 cm respectively, compared to 50-100-150-200-230).
+* **2020 sensors 2 and 4 were snag sensors placed at different heights than any other year (163 and 190 cm respectively, compared to 50-100-150-200-230).
 Is this trivial enough that we can round them to 150 and 200?**
+* **2019 sensors 9 and 10 were given the same coords and no additional site description, making them indistinguishable between site 5 west slope vs top ridge.
+Sensor 11 is assumed to be east slope only because its coords were NE of the coord given for 9 and 10**

 Helpful website for finding altitude from lat/long: [caltopo.com](caltopo.com) map
 * elevation we got from Google Maps is being checked for a 2nd time by Kaiden using caltopo for the sake of consistency and accuracy.